Skip to main content

 About

-Joe Borsato is a fourth year PhD candidate in the Department of History at Queen’s University, where he researches the histories of Indigenous peoples and early modern global history.
-His broad interests include the histories of Indigenous power, Indigenous law, Indigenous relations with New France, the moral philosophy of European colonization, the political ecology of empire, the classical Greco-Roman tradition, humanist rhetoric, and the political thought of corporations.
+Joe Borsato is a final year PhD candidate in the Department of History at Queen’s University, where he researches the histories of Indigenous peoples and early modern global history.
+His broad interests include the histories of Indigenous power, Indigenous law, Indigenous relations with New France, the moral philosophy of European colonization, the political ecology of empire, and the political thought of people who opposed empire from antiquity to the modern period.

 Over the past four years he has received support from numerous international organizations and funds, including most recently as a SSHRC scholar (2020-2024), Robert L. Middlekauff Fellow at the Huntington Library (2023-2024), a Paul Oskar Kristeller Fellow with the Renaissance Society of America (2024), and as a Sansom Ideas Foundation scholar (2023-2024).
 With previous work experience in First Nation communities, sustainability non-profits, and the heritage sector, Joe also serves as a Teaching Fellow at Queen's, teaching first-year survey courses in European & Mediterranean history from antiquity to the modern period and fourth-year seminar courses on Indigenous Peoples and European Empires in the early modern period.
 He is fortunate to work with Dr. Scott Berthelette and Dr. Jeffrey Collins.